Finite group actions on Kervaire manifolds: Introduction

-\begin{thmb} Suppose that the set $\theta_j$ contains an element of order two, for some $j \geq 0$.
-Then $\MK^{4k+2}$ admits free, orientation-preserving (PL) involutions, for $4k+2 = \dim \theta_{j+1}$. \end{thmb} For $j\leq 4$, when the Kervaire manifolds of dimension $\dim \theta_{j+1}$ are smoothable, Theorem A already provides a smooth, free, frame-preserving involutions.
-However, the construction in Theorem B produces a wide variety of non-smoothable involutions in dimensions$30$ and above (see Theorem D and Theorem \ref{thm:thmb_detail}).
+For $j\leq 4$, when the Kervaire manifolds of dimension $\dim \theta_{j+1}$ are smoothable, Theorem A already provides a smooth, free, frame-preserving involutions.
+However, the construction in Theorem B produces a wide variety of non-smoothable involutions in dimensions $30$ and above (see Theorem D and Theorem \ref{thm:thmb_detail}).
 Moreover, the following result (for $j=5$) gives a new symmetry of the Kervaire manifold in dimension $126$.

 \begin{corollary} $\MK^{126}$ admits a free, orientation-preserving (PL) involution. \end{corollary}

 Note that $\MK^{126}$ is not currently known to be smoothable, but $\theta_5$ contains an element of order two (see \cite{lin1}, \cite{kochman-mahowald1}), and Theorem B applies.
 The situation for $\MK^{254}$ is at present unknown.
 Moreover, Hill, Hopkins and Ravenel \cite{hill-hopkins-ravenel1} have shown that the sets $\theta_j$ are all empty, for $j \geq 7$, so the inductive construction of involutions via Theorem B cannot continue.